Joint economic and epidemiological modelling of alternative pandemic response strategies: Methods

-This is a highly simplified deterministic model for sporadic outbreaks that ignores stochastic variability in the transmission, detection and control processes.
+This is a highly simplified deterministic model for sporadic outbreaks that {\hl ignores all stochastic variability in the transmission, detection and control processes}.
 We would not expect this model to accurately describe any given outbreak, and ignoring stochastic effects in the epidemic decay phase means it may overestimate outbreak duration.
 We therefore interpret it as an approximate model for the expected cost averaged over a large number of outbreaks occurring under comparable conditions.

 As above, we assume that the cumulative number of infections from sporadic outbreaks is small enough that their aggregate cost is negligible (see Supplementary Material sec.
 2 for details).
 Under these assumptions, the expected per capita cost of an elimination strategy is

 For the purposes of visualisation, we also calculate the time-dependent activity level $a(t)$ and the cumulative cost of elimination assuming that border-related outbreaks occur deterministically every $1/r$ days.
 In this situation, the activity level alternates between non-outbreak periods of duration $1/r-t_c$ when $a(t)=1$, and outbreak periods of duration $t_c$ when $a(t)=a_\mathrm{elim}$.
 During non-outbreak periods, the cost per unit time is $b$, while during outbreak periods, it is $b+c_1(1-a_\mathrm{elim})+c_2(1-a_\mathrm{elim})^2$.